DOI-ONRR/blog-nrrd/src/pages/federal-team/index.md

 ---
-title: "Managing a federal government dream team using Agile methodology"
+title: "Managing a high-performing dream team in the federal government"
 authors:
 - Maroya Faied
 excerpt: "Agile management has not only streamlined our project execution but has also transformed our team culture.
 This blog discusses the ODDD’s team consistent agile meeting schedule and how it helps foster shared ownership of our products and ensures accountability."